ikemtz/helm-cli/README.md

 # helm-cli
-A Container Image with Helm preloaded
+A Container Image with Helm, and the OpenShift CLI applications preloaded.

 In addition, the [Chart Museum cm-push](https://github.com/chartmuseum/helm-push) plugin has also been preloaded.